Can Context Bridge the Reality Gap? Sim-to-Real Transfer of Context-Aware Policies: Evaluation

 \textbf{Analysis.} The transfer from simulation to the real robot leads to a performance degradation across all evaluated policies, highlighting the inherent challenge of zero-shot sim-to-real transfer.
 Nonetheless, policies trained with access to contextual information consistently outperform the \textit{Agnostic} baseline, regardless of the context supervision strategy.
 Importantly, the relative performance ranking observed in simulation is reflected in the real-world evaluations, indicating consistency between simulated and physical deployments.

 In the scenario without center-of-mass variation, all context-aware policies outperform the \textit{Agnostic} baseline.
 Among these, \textit{FP} yields the highest average return and exhibits minimal variability across seeds, indicating consistent performance. \textit{PL} achieves slightly lower return metrics than \textit{FP}, both on average and in the best-performing seed, but attains the highest success rate for its top-performing policy.
-As illustrated in \Cref{fig:box_trajectories}, this discrepancy arises because \textit{FP} completes successful episodes in fewer steps and ends unsuccessful ones closer to the goal, resulting in higher overall returns despite a lower success rate. \textit{GT} performs the worst among the context-aware methods both in average and best return metrics, while achieving a similar success rate when compared to \textit{FP}.
+As illustrated in \Cref{fig:box_trajectories}, this discrepancy arises because \textit{FP} completes successful episodes in fewer steps and ends unsuccessful ones closer to the goal, resulting in higher overall returns despite a lower success rate. \Cref{fig:pushing_fp} shows representative trajectories on the real robot generated by the \textit{FP} policy for two different center-of-mass configurations. \textit{GT} performs the worst among the context-aware methods both in average and best return metrics, while achieving a similar success rate when compared to \textit{FP}.

 In the task variant including the center of mass variation, the performance gap between the \textit{Agnostic} baseline and context-aware methods becomes more pronounced.
 Notably, \textit{GT} performs worse than the \textit{Agnostic} baseline, making this the only scenario where a context-conditioned policy underperforms the context-agnostic counterpart in our experiments. \textit{FP} maintains consistent performance across seeds, exhibiting limited degradation despite the increased task complexity introduced by the center-of-mass variation.
 It achieves the highest return, both in terms of average performance and best-performing seed, mirroring the trend observed in the simpler task variant.
 However, as in the previous scenario, it does not attain the highest success rate. \textit{PL}, on the other hand, reaches competitive performance in one of the seeds but shows substantially higher variance compared to the other methods.
 This variability is attributed to one of the three training runs failing to converge to a competent policy, even in simulation.
 Despite this, \textit{PL} yields the highest success rate among all evaluated methods.